Table of Contents

 In fact, many components of the raw food trend, like beef and eggs, are actually common allergies for domesticated dogs (16).

 Modern domestic dogs are not wolves.
 This is one of the ways they are quite different.

 8. Social Structure

-While some dog trainers and experts still express the importance of pack leader dog training methods (18), for most canines this is simply not required.
+While some dog trainers and experts still express the importance of pack leader dog training methods (17), for most canines, this is simply not required.

 9. Prey Drive

 This is the one category that does not have the same “black and white” answers when it comes to comparing a wolf with a dog.

 It's a given that wolves are predatory animals.